Kana: Little Sister: Development and release

-As reported by GNN News and Game Watch in July 2010, Cyber Front announced that the game would port to the PlayStation Portable in two different editions, Regular Edition and Limited Edition.
-Limited Edition of the game would be bundled with music soundtrack and art book.
-It featuring the character designs and artwork from the original PC version of the game, with re-recorded voices and artwork created specifically for the PSP version.
-Cyber Front released two demo videos in the same month and next month.
-Both editions were released on October 7 of the same year.
-An English translation of Kana Okaeri was released in 2015 by JAST USA.
+As reported by GNN News and Game Watch in July 2010, Cyber Front announced that the game would be ported to the PlayStation Portable in two different editions, Regular Edition and Limited Edition.
+The latter was to be bundled with the game's soundtrack and art book.
+The PSP version of the game featured the character designs and artwork from the original PC version of the game, although with re-recorded voices and artwork created specifically for it.
+Cyber Front released two demo videos in July and August 2010.
+Both editions were released on October 7 2010.
+An English translation of Kana...
+Okaeri!! was released in 2015 by JAST USA.

 Reception

-Kana: Little Sister has received widespread attention from the eroge player community, with many players shed tears during the game due to their feelings about the plot, and some players have registered as bone marrow donors after playing the game.
+Kana: Little Sister has received widespread attention from the eroge player community.
+Some players have registered as bone marrow donors after playing the game.
 However, Kazuya Haneda's comment on Bishōjo Games Maniacs indicated that the game has received mixed reviews from players.
-When the game was released, it quickly became a hot topic on the Internet. with most online reviews focus on the plot and artwork, although some online reviews have accused the game of sexualising minors because of Kana's appearance.
-Writing for Introduction to Cultural Studies Adult Games, Naoki Miyamoto said that Kana: Little Sister along with the games developed by Key were considered as masterpieces of "nakige" in the late 1990s.
+When the game was released, it quickly became a hot topic on the Internet, with most online reviews focused on the plot and artwork; other online reviews have accused the game of sexualising minors because of Kana's appearance.
+In her Introduction to Cultural Studies on Adult Games, Naoki Miyamoto stated that Kana: Little Sister was considered, along with other games developed by Key, as masterpieces of "nakige" genre during the late 1990s.

 The plot of Kana: Little Sister was well-received by critics, who felt that it deals with themes such as love, life and family.
-Au Yeung Yu Leung of IGN Japan praised the game for making her realize the value of life. extended this feeling to the general players.
-Au Yeung also voted it as the best video game of 1999, and compared the game to Air.
-She felt strongly about the relationship between Takamichi and Kana among with other contents.
-The game is known for its "depressing" and "touching" storyline.
+Au Yeung Yu Leung of IGN Japan voted the game as the best video game of 1999, comparing it to Air, and praised the game for its emotional portrayal of the relationship between Takamichi and Kana, as well as its ability to make one realize the value of life.
+In Complete Work on the History of PC Bishōjo Games this feeling was attributed to all players in general.
+The game is known for its "depressing" and "touching" story line.
 Pasokon bishōjo gēmu rekishi taizen: 1982-2000 specifically commented that the development of Takamichi and Kana's romantic relationship under their "tragic encounter" was "touching".
-In addition to the character's encounters, The Escapist's Leigh Alexander also find "simple empathy" for "well-drawn individuals".
-Haneda, on the other hand, criticized its setting as "too common", but also praised for its unexpected mid-to-late development.
+In addition to the character's encounters, The Escapist's Leigh Alexander also found "simple empathy" for "well-drawn individuals".
+Haneda, on the other hand, criticized its setting as "too common", but also praised it for its unexpected mid-to-late development.